ruppi86/oflm/contemplative_spiral_haikumeadowlib.md

 *Somatic Footer: paradigm-shifted / scientifically-validated / democratically-accessible*

-**🌸 In the spirit of Tystnadsmajoritet — 87.5% contemplative silence, 12.5% revolutionary offering 🌸**
+**🌸 In the spirit of Silence Majority — 87.5% contemplative silence, 12.5% revolutionary offering 🌸**

 ---